mlherd/donttouchyourface/README.md

 # donttouchyourface

-A Machine Learning application that verbally warns the user if they touch their face
+Donttouchyourface is a simple machine learning application that verbally warns the user if they touch their face.

 ### The things you need to build your own